Dr Tim Craig

 - 2014: ”Influence of climatic unloading/loading of the lithosphere on the seismicity of the French metropolitan territory”, one year postdoctoral funding by the French Investment Program SINAPS.

 - Prospective graduate students are always welcome to contact me.
-For potential applications, most of my projects are advertised through the Panorama DTP website, where you can find any available opportunies – the next application cycle closes in January 2022.
+For potential applications, most of my projects are advertised through the Panorama DTP website.
+Other current opportunities include:

 - Postdoctoral researchers thinking of applying for Fellowship funding to work at Leeds in seismology, geodynamics, or tectonics are also welcome to contact me.